DmitryRendov/aws-sandbox-terraform/README.md

 ## Layout ##

 ### AWS Sandbox
-This is where the AWS Sandbox infrastructure live.
+This is where the AWS Sandbox infrastructure lives.

 ### audit|bastion|production ###
-Configuration for each respective account, there is only one account per directory
+For each respective account, there is only one account per directory

 ### <account>/global
-Configuration for resources which are global in AWS, shared across multiple roles and required for each new account.
+Configuration for resources that are global in AWS, shared across multiple roles, and required for each new account.

 Examples:
 * Global IAM role